wjholden/Advent-of-Code-2020/README.md

 * `input` is a built-in function that I have been shadowing this whole time.
 Whoops.
 * The syntax `x not in a` is equivalent to `not x in a`.
 * Python trivializes a value swap: `x, y = y, x`.
+* A `dict` gives you an extremely general solution to `xRy` with many constant time operations, but if `x` is an integer then an array might actually be faster.
+Sometimes the constants of `O(1)` operations actually matter.
+* Python probably has no [`Nest`](https://stackoverflow.com/questions/65345098/does-python-have-a-nest-function-like-mathematica) equivalent.